fritzy/ape-ecs/README.md

 The Entity-Component-System paradigm is great for managing dynamic objects in games and simulations.
 Instead of binding functionality to data through methods, systems are able to freely manipulate data directly that are retrieved through queries.
 This encourages dynamic composition of Entities and Systems that can freely interact through shared data.

-This arrangement of dynamic data types within an object and freely interacting systems leads to:
+ECS's dynamic data composition and freely interacting systems leads to:
-  * more complex composition
+  * More complex and dynamic composition than OOP
-  * improved performance due to lack of API methods
+  * Improved performance due to lack of API methods
-  * [emergent gameplay](https://en.wikipedia.org/wiki/Emergent_gameplay) with logical behaviors that the programmer didn't necessarily directly envision
+  * [Emergent Gameplay](https://en.wikipedia.org/wiki/Emergent_gameplay) with logical behavior that the programmer didn't envision.

-This library has been inspired by:
+This library has been inspired in part by:
   * [Overwatch Gameplay Architecture and Netcode](https://www.youtube.com/watch?v=W3aieHjyNvw)
   * [Mozilla ECSY](https://blog.mozvr.com/introducing-ecsy/)